sueddeutsche/editron/docs/howto-work-with-editron.md

 Additionally, input forms can be rendered to multiple locations. _Editron_ will sync updates between them.

+> **Note** rendering partial uis enables features like pagination or form details to be shown in a separate place of the application.

 ### Remove User Forms

 Created instances should be correctly removed, either within an _editor_ or when using _editron_ in an application.
 This step may be omitted, when the whole _editron_ instance is destroyed.
-For a created _editor_, use the _destroyApplication_-method, to completely remove the _editor_ from _editron_ and the dom:
+For a created _editor_ in your application, use the _destroy_-method to completely remove the _editor_ from _editron_ and the dom:

 ```ts
 import { Editron } from "editron";